ysrepo/sandbox/README.md

          }
          ```

-1. Install C/C++ compiler and needed tools on "WSL: Ubuntu" by running next commands in terminal:
+1. Install C/C++ compiler and needed tools on "WSL: Ubuntu" by running next commands in the "WSL: Ubuntu" terminal:

    a.
 Run `sudo apt update`, `sudo apt install build-essential gdb`